sodazone/ocelloids-sdk/README.md

 For further assistance or troubleshooting, please consult the project's documentation or reach out to the Ocelloids community.

-[^1]: “(microbiology) a cellular structure found in unicellular microorganisms that is analogous in structure and function to eyes, which focus, process and detect light.”
+[^1]: Noun ocelloid (_plural_ ocelloids): “(microbiology) a cellular structure found in unicellular microorganisms that is analogous in structure and function to eyes, which focus, process and detect light.”